Visit Brighton by Train

 Find out more about travelling to Brighton by train below, along with everything you need to know about the city.
 Discover all the best things to do and places to visit in Brighton – and don’t forget you can save money on your train travel with a Railcard.
 And by taking the train you are also helping to lower carbon emissions.

-If you fancy travelling a bit further afield, you can also visit our Day Trips from Brighton by Train page.
+If you fancy travelling a bit further afield, you can also visit our Day Trips From Brighton by Train page.

 How to get to Brighton by train